jupyterlab/jupyterlab/docs/source/user/extensions.rst

    :align: center
    :class: jp-screenshot

-   **Figure:** Whitelisted installed extension which should be removed
+   **Figure:** The second of the installed extensions was removed from the whitelist and should be removed

 .. _listings_conf: